JaxMesa/Barotrauma-Extended-Medicine/README.md

 # Barotrauma-Extended-Medicine
 A mod for a Barotrauma game which extends existing medicine with new medical items and afflictions.

-While forking, please leave references(like mention or link) to original author of mod. <br />
+While duplicating or/and creating new mods on basis of this, please leave references(like mention or link to github) to original author of mod. <br />
 All files are allowed for shared use.

+# Contribution
+Currently only through GitHub.

 # Contacts <br />
 via Discord: jaxmesa <br />